The views expressed by the host on this program documented to be almost always right 99.3% of the time.

 So a precedent is set that suspects do not need to be mirandized and they can still be found guilty.

-Okay, so then you end up in the court system and they don't mirandize you.
+Okay, so then you end up in the court system, and they don't mirandize you.

 Well, the rules are different now.

-Uh uh though those guys weren't citizens.
+Those guys weren't citizens.

 It doesn't matter.

-They were still tried in a U.S. civilian court, criminal court in New York.
+were still tried in a U.S. civilian court, criminal court in New York.

-Uh let me go to an extreme.
+Let me go to an extreme.

-If the President of the United States can tell the world that Khalid Sheikh Mohammed was tortured, was and then did not get mirandized and was convicted.
+If the president of the United States can tell the world that Khalid Sheikh Mohammed was tortured, and then did not get mirandized and was convicted, does that mean that the rest of us can then be waterboarded?

 This is why this doesn't belong anywhere near a U.S. civilian court.

-Habeas corpus rights, the same thing.
+Ladies and gentlemen, habeas corpus writes the same thing.

 And a friend of mine sends another brilliant point.